Xilmi/Rotp-Fusion/README.md

 2024.06.08 (BR)
 - VIP Console:
+  - Fixed lower / upper case issue.
+  - Ship's name can contains spaces, upper and lower cases.

+2024.06.09 (Xilmi)
+- Missiles are no longer taken into consideration in the facingOverwhelmingForce-check of the retreat-logic.
+This prevents stacks from retreating when their opponents would run out of missiles due to firing them at other stacks.

+2024.06.08 (BR)
+- VIP Console:
   - Added Council management.
   - Graphics mode will be set to low when the VIP console is active.
   - Fixed missing initialization when main window stay hidden.